When does 'Succession' season 4 start? Everything we know about the new season

 "We were really excited when Alexander came onboard—he’s a wonderful actor.
 And from the beginning, [showrunner Jesse Armstrong’s] idea was that the tech company was going to be led by someone from a Scandinavian country," producer Scott Ferguson told Variety (opens in new tab).
 "In the writer’s room, around February, Jesse had an idea for an episode they wanted to be in [Matsson’s] part of the world."

 Ferguson also revealed that cast members Nicholas Braun and Sarah Snook (who portray Cousin Greg and Sioban Roy, respectively) joined Skarsgård in filming in western Norway.
 Are they going with GoJo?
 We'll have to watch to find out!

 When does 'Succession' season 4 start?

-That drama-filled finale of Succession season 3 aired in December 2021 and production for the next season began six months later, with the show's official Instagram handle posting a picture to kick-off filming for the fourth season on June 27, 2022.
+That drama-filled finale of Succession season 3 aired in December 2021 and production for the fourth season began six months later, with the show's official Instagram handle posting a picture to kick-off filming on June 27, 2022.

 Who is in the cast of 'Succession' season 4?

 Succession boasts a huge and hugely talented cast—it broke the record for the most acting nominations in a single year, with 14 in 2022 and Jeremy Strong and Matthew Macfadyen winning in their categories—the majority of whom will happily be returning for season 4.